ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Consult `setup.py` and `CompileMatlab.m` to review how all the potential modalities are generated.

 Please note that the Matlab implementation is still missing an updated high-level equivalence to `BabelViscoFDTD\PropagationModel.py`.
 Given most of my personal computing platform moved years ago to Python, the Matlab frontend is a low-priority by the time being.
 However, the compilation for Matlab frontend is still operational.

+# Release notes
+0.9.0  Dec 2020.
+First porting from private repository and big reorganization to make it more user friendly 0.9.1  Feb 17, 2021.
+Pressure calculation added